-overwrites Values in the solution that are written by more than one operations.
+overwrites Values in the solution that are written by more than one operations, accessed by Solution.

 net

 network the Network contains a graph of operations and can compile an execution plan or prune a cloned network for given inputs/outputs/node predicate.